 Tacos are definitely a go-to dinner for Lauren and me.
 Looking at the recipes I’ve posted so far, it might be my most posted category!
 With that in mind, I’m always looking for inspiration for new tacos and came across one from Half Baked Harvest… shocker I know!
 It may seem a bit weird to combine beer, apple cider, enchilada sauce and a ton of spices but believe me once you have one bite you’ll be hooked.
 It really is the apple-pomegranate salsa that puts these tacos over the top.
 You get a little heat from the chili garlic sauce and crunch from the apples and pomegranate arils.

-What Ingredients are in Cider Beer Braised Pork Tacos?
+What Ingredients are in this Cider Beer Braised Pork Tacos Recipe?

 - Pork (tenderloin or shoulder)